Edmond Foley

-Edmond Foley (1897 – 7 June 1921), sometimes known as Edmund or Edward, was a member of the Irish Republican Army (IRA) who was hanged in Mountjoy Prison on 7 June 1921.
+Edmond Foley (23 November 1895 – 7 June 1921), sometimes known as Edmund or Edward, was a member of the Irish Republican Army (IRA) who was hanged in Mountjoy Prison on 7 June 1921.
 Together with nine other men executed by hanging during the War of Independence, he was one of The Forgotten Ten.

 Background

-Foley was a native of Galbally, County Limerick and was 23 years of age at the time of his execution.
+Foley was born to William and Margaret Foley in 1895 and was a native of Galbally, County Limerick.
+He was the eldest of 4 siblings.
 He was an active member of the Galtee Battalion of the East Limerick Brigade of the IRA.

 Arrest, trials and execution

 Foley along with colleagues from the Galtee Battalion of the East Limerick Brigade: Ned O'Brien, James Scanlon, John Joe O'Brien, and Sean Lynch, had taken part in the rescue of IRA member Seán Hogan from a train at Knocklong Railway Station on 13 May 1919, along with Hogan's comrades from the 3rd Tipperary Brigade: Sean Treacy, Séumas Robinson and Dan Breen.
 Seán Hogan was handcuffed and seated between four armed members of the Royal Irish Constabulary (RIC).
 Two members of the RIC were killed in the fight and several members of the rescuing party injured, while Hogan was successfully rescued.
 Hogan had been captured a day earlier following the Soloheadbeg ambush.
 The beginning of the Irish War of Independence is generally traced to the events at Soloheadbeg.